tmssd/kb/docs/Dev/Prg/Langs/Css/index.md

         When we need some space **outside** of an element, or also to create **space between** multiple elements.

-        In case of adding vertical space, ^^most of the time^^ stick to `margin-bottom`.
+        In case of adding vertical space between elements across the whole page, we, ^^most of the time^^, should stick to `margin-bottom`.

 + `width: 100%;` - sets the width of the *content area*, *padding area* or *border area* (depending on `box-sizing`) of certain boxes

-    !!! note "Width measurement using the percentage unit = usually the percentage of the width of the parent container."

 + `height: 20px;` - sets the height of the *content area*, *padding area* or *border area* (depending on `box-sizing`) of certain boxes